-- Do you avoid the locations or experiences that seem to trigger an attack?
+- Do you avoid locations or experiences that seem to trigger an attack?

-- Did you experience significant stress or a traumatic event shortly before your first panic attack?
+- Did you experience major stress or a traumatic event shortly before your first panic attack?

-- Have you experienced significant trauma — such as physical or sexual abuse or military battle — in your lifetime?
+- Have you ever experienced major trauma, such as physical or sexual abuse or military battle?

 - How would you describe your childhood, including your relationship with your parents?

 - Have you or any of your close relatives been diagnosed with a mental health problem, including panic attacks or panic disorder?

 - Have you been diagnosed with any medical conditions?

 - Do you use caffeine, alcohol or recreational drugs?
 How often?

 - Do you exercise or do other types of regular physical activity?

 - Panic disorder.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed April 20, 2015.